qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

 ``Raster Layer`` for the DEM.
 We are now ready to add the algorithms to the workflow.

-Algorithms can be found in the :guilabel:`Algorithms` panel, grouped much in the same way as they are in the Processing toolbox.
+Algorithms can be found in the :guilabel:`Toolbox` panel, grouped much in the same way as they are in the Processing toolbox.

 .. _figure_model_parameter_inputs: